alexcoder04/dotfiles/i3/README.md

 # i3wm

 i3 is my window manager of choice.
-Particulary, I use a fork of i3 called i3-gaps that has some more features.
+Particulary, I mainly use a fork of i3 called i3-gaps that has some more features.

 On the wayland side an i3-compatible compositor called sway exists.
 The config